ClaireRoberts1403/Joe-Bloggs-Personal-Trainer/README.md

 **User Testing**

 User testing completed by a Project Manager in the field.
 Good feedback on making the links more clear and accessible.
-Sudjested the Favicon.
+Suggested the Favicon.